Stephen Jones

 Staff Faculty Associate

-Professor Stephen Jones received his PhD from the London School of Economics and Political Science in 1984.
+Professor Stephen Jones received his Ph.D. from the London School of Economics and Political Science in 1984.
 He has taught at the universities of California, London, and Oxford.
-He was a Research Fellow at Harvard University and a Senior Associate Member at St Anthony’s College, Oxford.
-Since 1989 he has taught at Mount Holyoke College (USA).
+He was a research fellow at Harvard University and a senior associate member at St. Anthony’s College, Oxford.
+Since 1989 he has taught at Mount Holyoke College in Massachusetts.

-Professor Jones is a Foreign Member of the Georgian Academy of Sciences and received an honorary doctorate from Tbilisi State University in 2012, and Ilia State University in 2018.
-He is currently Director of the Program on Georgian Studies at the Davis Center for Russian and Eurasian Studies at Harvard.
+Professor Jones is a foreign member of the Georgian Academy of Sciences and received an honorary doctorate from Tbilisi State University in 2012 and from Ilia State University in 2018.
+He is currently director of the Davis Center's Program on Georgian Studies.